mrolims-publications/transport-noninteger-wavenumber/README.md

 # transport-noninteger-wavenumber

-Code repository accompanying the publication entitled "Transport mechanisms associated with non-integer wavenumbers in a nontwist map".
+Code repository accompanying the publication entitled "Transport mechanisms associated with non-integer wavenumbers in a discontinuous nontwist map".

 This project contains the code to generate and plot all the data from all figures.